nuuuwan/news_lk3_data/README.md

 *2024-04-16 21:36:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Street-food-vendor-arrested-for-verbally-harassing-foreigner/108-280794) · `en`

-Colombo, April 16 (Daily Mirror)  - The street food vendor who attempted to charge a foreign customer an exorbitant amount for a Kottu Roti and verbally harassed, was arrested by the Police.
+Colombo, April 16 (Daily Mirror)  -The street food vendor who attempted to charge a foreign customer an exorbitant amount for a Kottu Roti and verbally harassed him, was arrested by the Police.

 The altercation unfolded when the vendor allegedly demanded a staggering Rs.
 1,900 for a Kottu Roti from the foreign customer.
 When questioned about the inflated price, the vendor reportedly resorted to harassment tactics, escalating the situation.